bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 Magpie will be automatically configured to give complete public anonymous access for this WPS service.

-CANARIE monitoring will also be automatically configured for this WPS service.
+|components-canarie-api|_ monitoring will also be automatically configured for this WPS service.

 .. |optional-components-wps-healthchecks| replace:: ``./optional-components/wps-healthchecks``